lm3nitro/Projects/DNS/Pi-hole.md

 ![Pasted image 20240601171802](https://github.com/lm3nitro/Projects/assets/55665256/b37821c9-fad7-44ed-9a62-e39e84e0d7f4)

-Pi-hole is a network-wide ad blocker that functions as a Domain Name System (DNS) sinkhole, intercepting and blocking domains at the DNA level.
-This results in ads being blocked across all devices on your network performance by reducing unnecessary data load, and providing a cleaner browsing experience.
+Pi-hole is a network-wide ad blocker that functions as a Domain Name System (DNS) sinkhole, which intercepts and blocks ads and trackers at the network level.
+It helps to improve network performance by preventing unwanted traffic and enhances privacy by blocking domains.

 Pi-hole provides a few key benefits:

-Network-Wide Ad Blocking: Pi-hole prevents ads from loading on websites, which not only speeds up page loading times but also enhances the overall browsing experience.
++ Network-Wide Ad Blocking: Pi-hole prevents ads from loading on websites, which not only speeds up page loading times but also enhances the overall browsing experience.

-Enhanced Privacy: It blocks trackers and third-party analytics, reducing the amount of data collection by various online services and improving your privacy.
++ Enhanced Privacy: It blocks trackers and third-party analytics, reducing the amount of data collection by various online services and improving your privacy.

-Security: Pi-hole blocks access to known malicious domains, thereby protecting your network from potentially harmful content.
++ Security: Pi-hole blocks access to known malicious domains, thereby protecting your network from potentially harmful content.

-Network Performance: With fewer ads and tracking requests, your network's performance can improve, especially if you have multiple devices connected.
++ Network Performance: With fewer ads and tracking requests, your network's performance can improve, especially if you have multiple devices connected.

+### Scope:
+### Tools and Technology:

 ### Network Diagram: